unbxd/search-JS-library/docs/configurations/SwatchesConfig.md

 2. `swatches` -
 3. `product` -

-**Expected return value**: a string of HTML that will be used to render the spellcheck component on the webpage
+**Expected return value**: a string of HTML that will be used to render the swatches component on the webpage

 ### Default Value
 {: .no_toc }